influxdata/docs-v2/content/kapacitor/v1.6/administration/auth/kapacitor-auth.md

 ---
-title: Use internal Kapacitor authorizations
+title: Set up internal Kapacitor authorizations
 description: >
   Use user-based authorizations stored and managed in **Kapacitor** to authenticate requests to the Kapacitor HTTP API.